 Evaporated milk is sold in cans and does not need to be refrigerated because of the sterilization and canning process.
 This made evaporated milk very popular long ago before refrigeration became widely available.

 Today, evaporated milk is used most often as an ingredient in various recipes.
-It is particularly useful for baking desserts, since its unique flavor adds a rich flavor to many desserts.
+It is particularly useful for baking desserts, since it adds rich flavor.
 Some people also use evaporated milk as a substitute for cream in coffee drinks.

 If you look for evaporated milk in your local grocery store, you'll usually find a similar product nearby: sweetened condensed milk.
 Are these two forms of milk the same?
 Can they be used interchangeably in recipes?